eyebrow-fish/dynago/README.md

 # dynago

 `dynago` is a super easy to use [DynamoDb](https://aws.amazon.com/dynamodb) library for [golang](https://golang.org).
-The philosophy behind `dynago` is to pull out the need for complex data structures to represent queries.
+The philosophy behind `dynago` is to keep it simple.
+This removes the need for complex data structures to represent queries and mutations.

 # example